-It is the responsibility of the student to notify the university of change in address or telephone number while attending ASU West.
-A Change of Address form must be completed and submitted to Registration Services to update the student record, or the student may make the change on the web at www.west.asu.edu/registrar.
+It is the responsibility of the student to notify the university of change in address or telephone number while attending ASU.
+Address and telephone information may be updated online at www.asu.edu/interactive or in person at Registration Services.